mantidproject/mantid/docs/source/algorithms/PolarizationEfficiencyCor-v1.rst

 The default values for the ``Flippers``, ``SpinStates``, and ``PolarizationAnalysis`` properties are empty strings and correspond to the actual defaults of the child algorithms.

+The default value for the ``AddSpinStateToLog`` property is ``False`` and corresponds to the actual default of the Wildes algorithm.
+This property has no effect if used with the Fredrikze algorithm.

 .. categories::

 .. sourcelink::